The Watermill Center: A Laboratory for Performance

 About The Center

 The Watermill Center was completed in 2006 on the Long Island, NY site of a former Western Union communication research facility.
-Founded by theater and visual artist Robert Wilson as a place for young and emerging artists to work, learn, create, and grow with each other, Watermill integrates performing arts practice with resources from the humanities, research from the sciences, and inspiration from the visual arts.
-Watermill is unique within the global landscape of experimental theatrical performance, and regularly convenes the brightest minds from all disciplines to do, in Wilson’s words, "what no one else is doing."
+Watermill is unique within the global landscape of experimental theatrical performance and regularly convenes the brightest minds from all disciplines to do, in founder Robert Wilson’s words, "what no one else is doing."

-The Watermill Center supports projects that integrate genres and art forms from diverse view points and that break traditional forms of representation and cultural specifics.
+The Watermill Center supports projects that integrate genres and art forms from diverse viewpoints and that break traditional forms of representation and cultural specifics.
 At the core of Watermill's programming lies year-round support of artists-in-residence.
-Through both the International Summer Program—a highly collaborative residency led by Wilson—and through one to four week individual residencies hosted from September through June, Watermill annually welcomes over 150 artists from around the world.
+Through both the International Summer Program—a highly collaborative residency led by Wilson—and through one to four week individual artist residencies hosted from September through June each year, Watermill annually welcomes over 150 artists from around the world.
 This unparalleled global residency program is complemented by educational programs with schools and other local institutions, public events such as open rehearsals and lectures, tours of the building and grounds, and seminars and symposia.

-The Watermill Center itself is a 20,000+ square foot flexible working space including a 6,000 volume research library, galleries, rehearsal and staging spaces, workshops, offices, and residences situated on eight-and-a-half acres of artist-designed and landscaped grounds.
-The Watermill Collection of over 8,000 art and artifact pieces spanning the history of humankind is integrated into all aspects of the building and grounds as a reminder that the history of each civilization is told by its artists.
+The Watermill Center itself is a 20,000+ square foot flexible working space that includes a 6,000 volume research library, galleries, rehearsal and staging spaces, workshops, offices, and residences situated on eight-and-a-half acres of artist-designed and landscaped grounds.
+The Watermill Collection of almost 8,000 art and artifact pieces spanning the history of humankind is integrated into all aspects of the building and grounds as a reminder that the history of each civilization is told by its artists.